-For the purpose of this Regulation:
+For the purposes of this Regulation:

 - (a) a product is considered to be subsidised if it benefits from a countervailable subsidy as defined in Articles 3 and 4.
-Such subsidy may be granted by the government of the country of origin of the imported product, or by the government of an intermediate country from which the product is exported to the Community, known for the purpose of this Regulation as 'the country of export'; - (b) 'government' means a government or any public body within the territory of the country of origin or export; - (c) 'like product' shall be interpreted to mean a product which is identical, that is to say, alike in all respects, to the product under consideration, or in the absence of such a product, another product which, although not alike in all respects, has characteristics closely resembling those of the product under consideration; - (d) 'injury', unless otherwise specified, means material injury to the Community industry, threat of material injury to the Community industry or material retardation of the establishment of such an industry, and shall be interpreted in accordance with the provisions of Article 8.
+Such subsidy may be granted by the government of the country of origin of the imported product, or by the government of an intermediate country from which the product is exported to the Union, known for the purposes of this Regulation as 'the country of export'; - (b) 'government' means a government or any public body within the territory of the country of origin or export; - (c) 'like product' means a product which is identical, that is to say, alike in all respects, to the product under consideration, or, in the absence of such a product, another product which, although not alike in all respects, has characteristics closely resembling those of the product under consideration; - (d) 'injury', unless otherwise specified, means material injury to the Union industry, threat of material injury to the Union industry or material retardation of the establishment of such an industry, and shall be interpreted in accordance with the provisions of Article 8.